 Full of Monounsaturated Fatty Acids

-Avocado oil is also a safe and healthy choice for cooking.
+Avocado oil is also a safe and healthy purchase for cooking.
 The fats in this type of oil are resistant to the oxidation induced by heating, which is typical with other cooking oils.
+It helps us with our blood pressure.

 Our parents have always told us that colorful food is good for the eyes, and while avocados aren’t that brightly colored outside, they do contain the same properties.